 Make sure your dog has a ‘safe’ place and never gets backed into a corner.

 Implementing management tools (like baby gates, play pens, crates) are really important to help seperate your dog and child when you your child starts to move and when you are unable to actively supervise them.
+Have some enrichment toys, like kong, Lickimats, etc to help your dog be able to enjoy being separated rather than seeing it as a punishment.
 Plus, they are a great tool to help give your dog a break from your child as a moving baby can be stressful for your dog.
 Click here for a great visual handout from Family Paws for different management ideas .

 When your dog is freely moving around the house, you also need to ensure that your dog always has an escape route, somewhere to feel safe if he needs it.
 That way, if he is feeling uncomfortable at any stage, he can take himself outside or into a room, his crate, any space where the baby can’t get in.
 In saying that, if your dog is freely moving around the house and your baby is now moving, you MUST be actively supervising them at all times (this still stands even if your baby isn’t moving yet).
 At our house, Cooper has a few different spots, including a doggy door, where he can put himself outside when he’s had enough.
 Make sure your child never backs your dog into a corner where he can’t escape.
 As this is often when dog bites occur.
 Also make sure that your dogs food and water bowl is now in a safe place that your baby cannot get to.

 Reward your dog for communicating to you and create a positive association for your dog around your moving baby.